w33ble/wadsworth/README.md

 ## Options

-Pass the options object as the first argument to the `serve-script` function.
+Pass the options object as the first argument to the `wadsworth` function.
 It will return a function that can be used as a request listener for a server that will serve the automatically generated HTML and JS code.